JacobNightt95/CSC104_Final/README.md

 1. Open index.html to view the website.
 2. The navigation bar links to other pages.
 3. Ensure styles.css is in the same directory to apply proper styling.
+4. Ensure all of the photos are together in a file.

 **References:**
 W3Schools.com. (n.d.). https://www.w3schools.com/html/default.asp